 Videos make up so much of the content we consume these days.
-Whether they’re for entertainment, interest, or education, videos are a part of our daily life.
+Whether they’re for entertainment, interest, or education, videos are a part of our daily lives.
 But there’s nothing worse than sitting down to watch a video and realizing the file is in the wrong format for your device.
+This is why we’ve gathered together the best video converters for Mac.

-Thankfully, video converters take the hassle out of viewing video files, allowing users to get a version that works on even the most difficult of systems.
-This is great if you want to view a file on a device that only supports specific formats, or if you intend to send the video to colleagues (who may all have different operating systems).
+Video converters take the hassle out of viewing video files, allowing users to get a version that works on even the most difficult of systems.
+This is great if you want to view a file on a device that only supports specific formats or if you intend to send the video to colleagues (who may all have different operating systems).

-In this post, we reveal our favorite video converters for Mac users.
-We’ll go into detail below, but if you’re in a rush and just want to know our top picks, here’s the list.
+In this post, we list our favorite video converters for Mac users, give detailed reviews of each, and explain how to use them.
+But in case you’re in a rush and just want to know our top picks, here’s the list.

 Best video converters for Mac: